esaidh266/Algorithm-for-classifying-hate-expressions-by-type-in-Spanish/README.md

 - Implements transfer learning from a pre-trained model for binary hate detection
 - Includes early stopping callbacks to prevent overfitting
 - Uses class weighting to handle category imbalances
+- To correctly use this algorithm, you must pass the messages in which you want to detect hate speech through the hate/non-hate classification algorithm, also developed by the authors: https://github.com/esaidh266/Algorithm-for-detection-of-hate-speech-in-Spanish.
+Once the hate messages are identified, this algorithm will classify them according to the types of hate associated with this development.

 The process of creating this algorithm is explained in the technical report located at: Blanco-Valencia, X., De Gregorio-Vicente, O., Ruiz Iniesta, A., & Said-Hung, E. (2025).
 Algoritmos de detección de odio/no odio, tipo e intensidad – Hatemedia V.2.0 (Version 2).
 Hatemedia Project. https://doi.org/10.5281/zenodo.16996080